stevecj/csvh/README.md

 The csvh gem provides convenient augmentations to handling of CSV files with header rows in Ruby.

-This gem is still in early development, and does not _actually_ do anything yet.
-That should change very soon.

 ## Installation

 Add this line to your application's Gemfile: